Cleveland man pleads not guilty to murder, serial rape

 An attorney for Castro said while some of the charges in the indictment could not be disputed, the death penalty was not warranted in this case.

-"We are very sensitive of the emotional strain and impact a trial would have on the women, on their families and this community," defence attorney Craig Weintraub said after the hearing on Wednesday.
+"We are very sensitive of the emotional strain and impact a trial would have on the women, on their families and this community," defense attorney Craig Weintraub said after the hearing on Wednesday.

 "It is our hope that we can continue to work toward a resolution to avoid having an unnecessary trial about aggravated murder and the death penalty," he said.

-Berry was freed along with her 6-year-old daughter by neighbours from Castro's house.
+Berry was freed along with her 6-year-old daughter by neighbors from Castro's house.
 Berry disappeared the day before her 17th birthday in 2003 after leaving her job at a Burger King restaurant.

 Cleveland police responded to Berry's 911 call and found DeJesus and Knight inside the house.
 DeJesus was 14 when she disappeared on her way home from school in 2004.